bowserf/development-mode/readme.md

     height="555"
     title="Development mode screen with all customizations">

-In "debug" build, the library provides a "development mode" activity you can start by clicking on the new icon launcher coming with your classic app icon.
-Inside this activity, you can customize some behaviors of your application.
+In "debug" build, the library add a "development mode" activity whose UI is auto generated based on the customization you defined.
+This activity can be start with a dedicated icon launcher.

-Based on a system of "key" / "value", you can get back values you set to customize your application behavior.
+Based on a system of "key" / "value", you can get back values you set in the "development mode" activity to customize your application behavior.

 Example: If your application has an onboarding, you can choose to skip it based on a boolean value.
-Inside the "development mode" activity, you can change the value of this boolean to adapt the experience.
+Inside the "development mode" activity, you can check/uncheck a CheckBox to change the value of this boolean and adapt the app experience.

 You can also link actions to a click in the "development mode" activity.